mrvautin/squido-docs/source/posts/09-plugins.markdown

   - environment variable
 ---

-Plugins can be created for if core functionality is not included or customisation is required.
+Plugins can be created if core functionality is not included or customization is required.
 Plugins run at the final step of the build so you can override any of the existing steps if needed.

 Plugins are Javascript files within `/<source dir>/plugins/<plugin name>.js`.